What are the Features of Mainstream Australian Accent?

 Australian accent also features flapping.
 This is the softening of /t/ in the middle of words or at the end of words between vowels.

-When the sound is flapped, it will resemble more closely a /d/ sound.
+When the “t” sound is flapped, it’ll sound a lot more like a soft /d/ sound.

 Therefore “letter” /lɛtə/ may at times sound like “ledder” /lɛɾʌ/.
 When native speakers flap the “t” it usually results in a vowel change at the end of the word.